beubeu13220/functionalProgrammingScala/Memo/week4/week4.md

 - Each case associates an expression expr with a pattern pat.
 - A MatchError exception is thrown if no pattern matches the value of the selector.
 - variables doivent toujours commencer par une miniscule
-- Constantes commence par une lettre majuscule
+- Constantes commencent par une lettre majuscule
 - Le matching des conditions est éffectué dans l'ordre où on a écrit match case

 ### Lists